arongas/spring-boot-lectures/Lecture 2 - Spring Data And Spring Data Rest/Lecture 2 - Spring Data and Spring Data Rest.md

 JPA prerequisite information

-- @OneToOne: Eager fetch
+- `@OneToOne`: Eager fetch
-- @OneToMany: Lazy fetch
+- `@OneToMany`: Lazy fetch
-- Commonly relationships are bidirectional (when possibly make them unidirectional).
+- Typically relationships are bidirectional (when possibly make them unidirectional).

 Attention:

 - Bidirectional relationships during update and submit and first level cache.
+One needs to update both directions to avoid problems.

-- Take special care with equals, hashCode and toString overrides at entity level when having relationships (especially now with lombok)
+- Take special care with equals, hashCode and toString overrides at entity level when having relationships (**especially now with lombok**)
   - Danger of stack overflow
-  - Danger of performance issues simply when adding just a log line
+  - Danger of performance issues simply when adding just logging
 - private methods annotated with transaction will not cope into opening a transaction.

 ---